0999312/UMA-New-World/README.md

 # UMA-New-World
 The Beginner Modpack for Umapyoi &amp; relative mods.
-Issues, Plan &amp; Translations Repo
+This is the issue/localization only repo, not for the whole modpack.
+***
+All Rights Reserved unless otherwise explicitly stated.